salvat1on/GodsEye_4.0/README.md

 GodsEye 4.0
 ------------------
 !!!!
 The tool is now private with added features and more in the works.
 This repo serves as a way to inquire about GodsEye !!!!
+                             Inquiries can be made to the email address tied to this GitHub account.

 GodsEye ( Gods Eye ) is a tool to access camera feeds in a selected country, state or city anywhere in the world.

 Explaining GodsEye's functionality:

-1) You must select a view mode, there are 4:
+1) You must select a mode, there are 8:

     A) World view = This searches globally for camera feeds